yechielb2000/yxorp-game/README.md

 I loaded configuration files that have sensitive data.
 And I'm aware of that, but for the sake of the exercise I put them here.

-### Reverse Proxy Notes

-You can't **stop** SYN Flood attack using nginx.
-You need to take care of it in the kernel level.
-You need to set tcp syn cookies and reduce tcp syn ack retry time.
-You can also increase the pending connections pool.
-You can also limit it in iptables.
-We get close enough with the nginx configurations (limiting connection per ip and rate limit)